ThreeSixtyGiving/standard/documentation/about/governance.md

 ### Approval of upgrades

-The Stewardship Committee has oversight of consultation processes to ensure that the needs of a range of stakeholders have been considered and are responsible for recommending upgrades to Funders Together’s CEO and Board for approval.
+The Stewardship Committee has oversight of consultation processes to ensure that the needs of a range of stakeholders have been considered and are responsible for recommending upgrades to Funders Together’s Chief Executive and Board for approval.

 Once a change has been identified and developed through user engagement and consultation, a new proposal for a MINOR or MAJOR upgrade will be presented to the Stewardship Committee at the next available meeting.